rebeccajae/grterm/README.md

 Note that not all terminal emulators know what to do with this, so be careful.
 You can disable inserting them by using the `--noresize` flag.

+If a terminal emulator is not compatible with these, it may render the escape sequence.
+I know iTerm works, and there's no reason xterm wouldn't either, but YMMV.

+## Reusable Bits
+`pkg/ttyrec` implements a writer that is compatible with the ttyrec format.
+I use a pty library and just multiwrite to a ttyrec writer.